Haivision/srt/docs/Developers.md

 * `[core]` - commit changes the core SRT library code.
 * `[test]` - commit changes or adds unit tests.
 * `[docs]` - commit changes or adds documentation.

+## Generated files

+Please note before modifying any files that some of them are generated, which is mentioned after the file header, or at some part that needs to be replaced by a generated code, if the related changes are added.
+The following parts as for now require attention:

+### 1. Logging functional areas

+The fine-grained functional areas in the logging system allows the developer to turn on selectively only some smaller areas so that the logging doesn't overflow the performance and change the behavior when testing, in case when heavy debug logging is turned on.

+To add a new functional area name to be used in the logs, you need to modify the `generate-logging-defs.tcl` script.
+The list of loggers is contained in the `loggers` list.
+Lines doesn't matter there, the list must simply contain a multiple of 3 elements, which is the number of fields, as shown in the `model` list.
+The following `hidden_loggers` list contains some additional definitions that not always need to be added to particular generated files (as alternative declarations for them have been provided different way).

+What you need to do, if you happen to add or rename one of the logger definitions is:

+* Modify appropriately the `loggers` list
+* Run the script to generate the files
+   * Note that you need to press Enter to confirm overwrite
+* Note that `srt.inc.h` file generates only a part that you have to place in srt.h
+   * Find any `SRT_LOGFA_` symbol to find the place where it should be pasted

+Note that the script can have arguments, which is the list of files that have to be generated (must be identical with the keys used in `generation` dictionary).
+By default it regenerates all required files.

+The script contains also all definitions for file generation in the following variables:

+* `special`: contains a code that should be executed for particular target
+* `generation`: the definition of the file contents to be generated

+Both these are dictionaries, whose keys are "targets".
+Target names are names of the generated files.
+If the name is an explicit path (contains at least one path separator), it's the relative path towards the repository top directory, otherwise the file will be generated in the current directory.

+The `generation` dictionary should contain complete definition of all files to be generated.
+Every entry is an array containing 3 elements:

+* format model (can be empty, if the generated file consists only of the list of entries)
+* entry format for `loggers`
+* entry format for `hidden_loggers` (optional)

+The 'format model' uses two variables: `globalheader`, which is the obligatory header for all source files, and `entries` in a place where the list of FA entries is expected to be placed.

+The entry formats should utilize the variable names as defined in the `model` variable in the beginning, as it sees fit.

+Currently generated files are:

+* `srtcore/logger_default.cpp`: contains setting of all FA as enabled
+* `srtcore/logger_defs.h` and `srtcore/logger_defs.cpp`: declares/defiones logger objects
+* `apps/logsupport_appdefs.cpp`: Provides string-to-symbol bindings for the applications

+### 2. Build options

+If you modify the `CMakeLists.txt` file and add some build options to it, remember to generate this list of options and update appropriately the `configure-data.tcl` file.
+This file requires to be run in the build directory and passed the `CMakeCache.txt` file as argument.
+The list of options will be printed on the standard output, and it should be the content of the `cmake_options` variable defined in `configure-data.tcl` file.

+Note that it doesn't mean that the contents should be blindly pasted into the options list, just apply only these new options that you have added - this script does its best to make sure that no option is missing, but some of them could be provided by some foreign dependent script (like `build-gmock`) and therefore they are mistakenly added to the list.

 [git-setup]: https://help.github.com/articles/set-up-git
 [github-issues]: https://github.com/Haivision/srt/issues